 Brett Neely joined the management department as an assistant professor in Fall 2020.
 He received his Ph.D. and M.S. from The Pennsylvania State University, and his B.A. from The University of California - Los Angeles.

-His primary research interests are in leadership and diversity in organizations, and in advancing organizational research methods, and he has active projects on employee well-being, employment of formerly incarcarated individuals, and the intersection of organizational science and national security issues.
+His primary research interests are in leadership in organizations, and he has active projects on employee well-being, employment of formerly incarcarated individuals, and the intersection of organizational science and national security issues.
+He is a National Strategic Research Institute (NSRI) faculty fellow.

 Dr. Neely's work has been published in outlets including Academy of Management Journal, Journal of Applied Psychology, Journal of Management, and the Leadership Quarterly.
 For his teaching, he has been recongnized as one of Poets&Quants 50 Best Undergraduate Professors.